Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Menstrual disc removal may be a challenge for folks with a high cervix – and cup removal, too, especially if the cup you use doesn’t have a pull-tab to grasp.

-When inserting a menstrual disc, those with a high cervix may not, at first, push the disc in far enough – which can lead to leakage or discomfort.
-During insertion, remember to angle your disc down (towards your tailbone) and keep pushing it back as far as it will go, all the way into the posterior fornix.
-Then tuck the front rim of the disc securely behind your tailbone.
+When using a menstrual disc, those with a high cervix may not push it in far enough initially, leading to leakage or discomfort.
+Angle the disc downwards and push it back into the posterior fornix, securing the front rim behind your tailbone.

 If you feel like you have to shove your cup so far up that it’s almost out of reach – and super annoying to remove – take a longer or larger capacity cup for a spin.